Four-vertex quivers supporting twisted graded Calabi-Yau algebras: Quivers

 Since $M$ and $P$ are both normal and they commute, then they are simultaneously diagonalizable.
 One could at this point utilize a diagonalization argument similar to \cite[Proposition 5.1]{GR1}.
 Here we will rely on computational tools\footnote{Run four\_chk(s).}.
-First, we form a list of all tuples $(a,b,c,d)$ satisfying $a+b+c+d=6-s$.
+First, we form a list of all tuples $(a,b,c,d)$ satisfying $a+b+c+d=6-\degs$.
 Then we construct the corresponding circulant matrix and compute its matrix polynomial as in \eqref{eq.mpoly}.
-This is then compared to the list of products of cyclotomic matrix polynomials of degree $4s$.
+This is then compared to the list of products of cyclotomic matrix polynomials of degree $4\degs$.
 The result is a list of matrices whose matrix polynomial has roots all lying on the unit circle.
-This computation shows that there are no such matrices when $s=4$. \end{proof}
+This computation shows that there are no such matrices when $\degs=4$. \end{proof}

-It is left to show that each tuple in Lemma \ref{lem.4cycle} (2) supports a twisted graded Calabi-Yau algebra with appropriate Nakayama automorphism.
+It is left to show that each tuple in Lemma \ref{lem.4cycle} (2) supports a twisted graded Calabi--Yau algebra with appropriate Nakayama automorphism.

-\begin{theorem} Let $P$ be as in \eqref{eq.4cycle} and let $(M,P,s)$ be a type of a twisted graded Calabi-Yau algebra satisfying Hypothesis \ref{hyp.main}.
-Then $s=3$ and $M$ is one of
+\begin{theorem} Let $P$ be as in \eqref{eq.4cycle} and let $(M,P,\degs)$ be a type of a twisted graded Calabi--Yau algebra satisfying Hypothesis \ref{hyp.main} with $|Q_0|=4$.
+Then $\degs=3$ and $M$ is one of

-Conversely, each matrix above supports a twisted graded Calabi-Yau algebra whose Nayakama automorphism restricts to \eqref{eq.4cycle} on $Q_0$, except possibly the one marked by $^*$. \end{theorem} \begin{proof} The matrix $C(1,1,0,1)$ was constructed in Example \ref{ex.ore} (1) using Ore extensions.
+Conversely, each is the adjacency matrix of a quiver that supports a twisted graded Calabi--Yau algebra whose Nakayama automorphism restricts to \eqref{eq.4cycle} on $Q_0$, except possibly the one marked by $^*$. \end{theorem} \begin{proof} The matrix $C(1,1,0,1)$ was constructed in Example \ref{ex.ore} (1) using Ore extensions.
 We can realize most of the remaining matrices using McKay quivers.
 Let $R=\kk[x,y,z]$.
 In the table below we give the action of $C_4=\grp{g}$ on $R$ along with the corresponding McKay quiver:

 where $i=\sqrt{-1}$.
 In each case, the skew group ring $R\#\kk C_4$ is isomorphic to a derivation-quotient algebra on a quiver with the corresponding adjacency matrix. \end{proof}